zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 5. Simulation results

 All of our logic has relied on the simplifying assumption that other drafters are picking players randomly, which is definitely innacurate.
 We can't take it for granted that G-scores actually work when that assumption is removed.
-We can, however, simulate actual drafts and see how G-score does compared to Z-score.
+We can, however, simulate actual drafts and see how G-score does against Z-score.

 The code in this repository simulates fantasy basketball with the following parameters
 - $12$ teams compete, each with $13$ players
 - The format is "Head-to-Head: Each Category"
 - Players are chosen in a snake draft
-- Teams consist of $2$ C, $1$ PG, $1$ SG, $2$ G, $1$ SF, $1$ PF, $2$ F, $3$ Utility.
+- Teams consist of $2$ centers, $1$ point guard, $1$ shooting guard, $2$ guards, $1$ small forward, $1$ power forward, $2$ forwards, and $3$ utilities (wildcards).
 All games played are counted
 - All drafters pick the highest-ranking available player that could fit on their team, based on empirically correct rankings for the season
 - Coefficients for Z-scores and G-scores are calculated based on a set of $156$ top players calculated by raw Z-score across the NBA
 - Actual weekly performances are sampled for each player for each of $25$ weeks
-- The team with the best record wins (there are no playoffs)
+- The team with the best record wins.
+There are no playoffs
 - Strategies are tested $10,000$ times at each initial drafting position

 The expected win rate if all strategies are equally good is $\frac{1}{12} = 8.33\\%$.
 Actual results are shown below for 9-Cat, which includes all categories, and 8-Cat, a variant which excludes turnovers